CareDailyAI/docs/synthetic_apis/request_assistance.md

 Enable mobile apps and smart speakers to request assistance for the user.

+A new request is ignored while a previous request's conversation is still unresolved.

 #### Properties

 | Property | Type | Description |